Nic30/hwtHls/doc/README-dev.rst

 ..
 README-dev:

-List of useful tips for debug and explanation of realted internal structures.
+List of useful tips for debug and explanation of related internal structures.

 Debug build